-FORM 10-Q (Ma ⊠ rk One) QUARTERLY REPORT PURSUANT 1 1934 TO SECTION 13 OR 15(d) OF TH E SECURITIES EXCHANGE ACT OF For the e quarterly period ended September 30, 20 022 Or TRANSITION REPORT PURSUANT 1 ГО SECTION 13 OR 15(d) OF TH E SECURITIES EXCHANGE ACT OF For the tra ansition period from to Commission File Number 001-40083 E HOLDINGS IN Jame of Registrant as Specified in Its Char Delaware (State or Other Jurisdiction of Incorporation or Organization) 85-2081659 (I.R.S.
-Employer Identification No.) 720 N. Cahuenga Blvd., Los Angeles, CA (Address of Principal Executive Offices) 90038 (Zip Code) (Re (818) 688-6373 egistrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of th e Act: Title of each class Trading Symbol (s) Name of each exchange on which registered ommon stock, par value \$0.0001 per share arrants, each whole warrant exercisable for one share of common stock FAZE FAZEW The Nasdaq Stock Market LLC The Nasdaq Stock Market LLC Indicate by check mark whether the registrant: (1) 934 during the preceding 12 months (or for such shown grequirements for the past 90 days.
-Yes 🗵 No rter period that the registrant was required to Indicate by check mark whether the registrant has sof Regulation S-T ($\S 232.405$ of this chapter) during files).
-Yes \boxtimes No \square Indicate by check mark whether the registrant is a memerging growth company.
-See the definitions of "pany" in Rule 12b-2 of the Exchange Act.
-Larg ge accelerated filer \Box Accelerated filer \qed Non -accelerated filer ⊠ Smaller reporting company \square Emerging growth company \square any 1 If an emerging growth company, indicate by check new or revised financial accounting standards provide
+FORM 10-K

+(Mark One)

+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended December 31, 2022

+Or

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number 001-40083

+FAZE HOLDINGS INC.

+(Exact Name of Registrant as Specified in Its Charter)

+Delaware 85-2081659 (State or Other Jurisdiction of (I.R.S.
+Employer Incorporation or Organization) Identification No.) 720 N. Cahuenga Blvd.,

+Los Angeles, CA

+(Address of Principal Executive Offices)

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Name of each exchange Title of each class Trading Symbol (s) on which registered Common stock, par value \$0.0001 per share FAZE The Nasdaq Stock Market LLC Warrants, each whole warrant exercisable for one FAZEW The Nasdaq Stock Market LLC share of common stock

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗆 No 🗵

+Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
+Yes 🗆 No 🗵

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes ⊠ No □

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer", "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer X Smaller reporting company X

+Emerging growth company X

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. \Box

+(Zip Code)

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\ \square$ No $\ \boxtimes$
+Yes 🗆 No 🗵